keyboard_arrow_up

 Clickability

-The capability of a flexible polyurethane foam to return to its natural state from the pinched results of die cutting.
+The ability of flexible polyurethane foam to return to its original shape after being compressed during die cutting.

 Closed Pour

-A process in which the mold lid is closed and locked in molded foam production and the foaming mixture is injected through ports in the lid of the mold.
+A molding process where the mold lid is locked in place, and the foaming mixture is injected through ports in the lid.

 Contour Cutting